 - Pour into stock pot and heat over medium low until simmering.
 Do not boil.
 Add seasonings, chicken, and celery.
 Allow to cool an additional 3-5 minutes.
 When ready to serve, top with cilantro, dressing, and cheese, if desired.

 In case you want to hear my southern drawl and like people who talk with their hands, here I am on WSLS Daytime Blue Ridge making this very soup with Natalie and Larry. (and my forearms are totally ripped.
 Take note!
 Ha!)
 Enjoy!
+(Note, as this is an old segment, the station may remove the link at any time.)

 Tools of the Trade

 Because this recipe calls for the use of a blender, I thought I would let you know which one I used…The Ninja Blender!
 I met the fine Ninja folks at IFBC last year, and they were curious to see what I as a blogger might use one of their machines for.
 This soup was the perfect choice!
 It’s so powerful, and though it’s loud, it is INCREDIBLE.
-It whirrs around at what you believe must be mach speed, and then kicks into a higher gear, totally obliterating the contents.
+The Ninja whirrs around at what you believe must be mach speed, and then kicks into a higher gear, totally obliterating the contents.
 I couldn’t believe how smooth the soup base came out, straight from the Ninja.
-I mean, I put an entire block of cold cream cheese in there!
+What I couldn’t grasp??
+I put an entire block of cold cream cheese in there!

 It’s also been my go-to blender for smoothies, shakes (protein shakes, Judgy McJudgerpants) and pretty much any other blended recipe.
 I think you’d love it!